National Security Act, 1980: Historical background

 When the Constitution of India was enacted, Article 21 guaranteed to every person the right of life and liberty which could not be denied to him without honoring the due procedure established by law.
 In A.K.
 Gopalan's case the Supreme Court distinguished "the procedure established by law" from the "due process of law" saying that any procedure duly enacted would be a "procedure established by law".
 However, this view now stands reversed in Maneka Gandhi's case where the Supreme Court has held that the "procedure established by law" must also be just, fair and reasonable.

 Article 22 of the Constitution laid down the scheme under which a preventive detention law could be enacted.
-The PD Act 1950 was enacted and it continued to be on the statute book until the Maintenance of Internal Security Act (MISA) was enacted in 1971.
+The Preventive Detention Act, 1950 (PD Act) was enacted and it continued to be on the statute book until 2017 till being repeal by the Repealing and Amending (Second) Act, 2017.
+The Maintenance of Internal Security Act (MISA) was enacted in 1971.
 The MISA was repealed in 1977.
 And the only period in the Indian republic without any preventive detention law was the three-year period, beginning with the repeal of MISA in 1977 to the promulgation of the NSA in 1980.